 After the brief tour, the company rep needed to get back to work but invited Jonathan and Miranda to hang around the camp as long as they wished.
 A couple of restaurants and a saloon were recommended.
 Jonathan thanked him and returned to the car to contact the Director.
 Final permission to send anything mined off planet was exclusively up to the colonial administration.
 They discussed the situation briefly, Jonathan advising that the mineral be kept on Horizon for the time being until more could be found out about it, insinuating it might hold some danger.
 He went even further, leading the Director to suspect that the mineral might be responsible for whatever was wrong with the androids, and therefore might affect other, more sensitive and strategically placed androids on Earth.
 It was a precautionary measure, they should wait.

 "The mining companies aren't going to like this," the Director observed.
 "They've been itching to get their hands on it.
 They pay a high price for mining rights, and extra for exotic minerals not found on earth.
 They won't be pleased by a holdup.
 And neither will homebase; tax on all shipments leaving the planet help pay for the project."
-But because of the intimation that other droids might get infected, the Director reluctantly complied with Jonathan's request, but only up to the point when final assessment of its properties could be ascertained as to any danger from exposure.
+But because of the intimation that other droids on Earth might get infected, the Director reluctantly complied with Jonathan's request, but only up to the point when final assessment of its properties could be ascertained as to any danger from exposure.
 Jonathan knew that what Reliance had told him could not be detected by the usual set of geological instruments and experiments; he was stalling.

 The nearest colonized planets supplied the brunt of the food and drink, specialty items came from Earth.
 The mining companies subsidized the cost of goods and materials related to the development of the camp; restaurants and liquor establishments had to cover their own, so prices were rather high.
 The menus were printouts stapled to cardboard.
 Jonathan ordered a beer and Miranda, bourbon and water on the rocks.
 Lunch consisted of various kinds of meats and fish with potatoes.
 When asked what kind of fish, the waitress replied, "Frozen, defrosted and fried."
 They nodded, she left.